QuTech-Delft/OpenQL/docs/platform_ccl.rst

     "eqasm_compiler" : "cc_light_compiler",

-Next section is ``hardware_settings`` which is used to configure various hardware settings of the platform as shown below:
+Next section is ``hardware_settings`` which is used to configure various hardware settings of the platform as shown below.
+These settings affect the scheduling of instructions.

 .. code-block::
    :linenos: